IIASA Young Scientists Summer Program (YSSP): Application Deadline - January 12, 2015

 In addition to the YSSP, the Southern African Young Scientists Summer Program (SA-YSSP), is a three-month program for talented young researchers to work with scientists from South Africa and IIASA.
 PhD students from South Africa, sub-Saharan African countries, and other IIASA member countries are eligible to apply.
 Last year’s SA-YSSP included two U.S. participants: Simon Nampindo from the University of Massachusetts and Nathaniel Tindall from the Georgia Institute of Technology.

-USNMO/IIASA Chair Don Saari to Become IIASA Governing Council’s Chairman
+USNMO/IIASA Chair Don Saari Has Become IIASA Governing Council’s Chairman

-USNMO/IIASA Chair Don Saari will become the Chairman of IIASA’s governing Council on November 11, 2014.
+USNMO/IIASA Chair Don Saari has become the Chairman of IIASA’s governing Council.
 This new role, initially until the end of 2018, will complement his positions as Distinguished Professor of Mathematics and of Economics at the University of California, Irvine, where he also directs the Institute for Mathematical Behavioral Sciences.
 Dr. Saari’s international experience will be of great benefit as he works with the 22 national members that make up IIASA’s governing Council.
 As well as being a member of the National Academy of Sciences, Dr. Saari is also a fellow of the American Academy of Arts and Sciences and a foreign member of the Finnish Academy of Science and Letters.
 For more information, please consult the IIASA website.

 Mexico Joins IIASA